 "Those were my idea," Nymphadora said in a small voice.
-She hunched a shoulder.
+She winced.
 "It seemed so romantic.
-The bride and groom releasing white doves as they go out into the world together…"
+The bride and groom releasing white doves as they go out into the world together."

 Nymphadora hesitated to answer, so Remus volunteered, "The mother-of-the-bride's hat became…soiled."

-Tom and Julia laughed.
+Tom and Julia grinned.
 Nymphadora smiled reluctantly.
 "I could've wrung that bloody bird's neck!"

 At that moment, servers brought out the main course.
 Roast pheasant with Madeira sauce was set before them.
 The couples looked at each other and broke into laughter.

 After making numerous toasts and arrangements to meet for breakfast Monday morning before Tom and Julia returned to London, the couples said goodbye.
-The Isle's lone squire cab transported the couple to their accommodation on a remote part of the island.
+The Isle's lone Squire Cab transported Remus and Nymphadora to their accommodation on a remote part of the island.

-It was a two storied, white washed cottage.
+It was a two-storied, whitewashed cottage.
 The proprietors, old friends of Andrew's, must have converted the attics for guests, Remus thought uneasily.
-He hadn't thought to ask how long it had been since Andrew visited.
+He hadn't asked how long it had been since Andrew visited.
 What if the room was small and shabby, with a lumpy mattress smelling of damp?
 His heart sank.

 "Welcome tae Caladh.
 We hope you enjoy your visit to our Haven."

 They saw an old man waiting on the front step.
 He accompanied his greeting with a smile.
 "In the morning, you will see the beach, but there is nae view in the dark.
 Come in, come in!
 Mrs. MacLean is sleeping, but she will greet you when she delivers yir breakfast."